appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

 ## Setting Up A Notion Integration

-First sign up for a Notion account(if you already have one, log into your account).
+First sign up for a Notion account(if you already have one, log into your account) [here](https://www.notion.so/login).
 Choose a Workspace to work with or create a new one specifically for this application.
 In the left navigation bar click on the `Settings & Members` when a new settings modal appears select `Integrations` under Workspace.

 ![Screenshot one ](../.gitbook/assets/notion-appsmith-1.png)